hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 ## Column Seam

-To differentiate multiple `selectByUI...()` methods the name of each method includes the names of the index members (columns) in it.
-In very special cases the resulting names may end up being exactly identical for multiple methods.
-The DAO won't be valid anymore since it two or more `selectByUI...()` methods may end up having the exact same signature and that is not valid in the Java language.

-In these cases it's possible to define a [Column Seam](./column-seam.md) to resolve the name collision.
+In rare occasions DAO method names may produce name collisions.
+This happens when two or more methods end up having the exact same name for different functionalities.
+In these cases it's possible to differentiate them by defining an explicit [Column Seam](./column-seam.md) to resolve the name collision.